Learning to play guitar is more popular now than ever.

 As with all these other songs, the chords featured are important for beginners to learn.
 Practicing this song will help you learn how to maneuver around the fretboard with your fingers quickly.

-Once you have a good handle on these basic progressions you’ll have an easier time writing your own music.
-Jewel is a safe bet if you’re looking for easy guitar songs AND also enjoy ’90s singer-songwriter music.
+Once you have a good handle on these basic progressions, you’ll have an easier time writing your music.
+Jewel is a safe bet if you’re looking for easy guitar songs and enjoy ’90s singer-songwriter music.

-If you’re a young guitarist, you may be unfamiliar with Jewel but she’s definitely worth listening to.
+If you’re a young guitarist, you may be unfamiliar with Jewel, but she’s worth listening to.

 Check out these easy beginner songs from the ’90s and make them current!